First Order Axial Perturbation of the Reissner-Nordstr\"{o}m Metric in a Possible Parity-Violating Gravity Background: Solutions in

 Taking $\gamma=2$, the boundary condition at the inner horizon is more significant compared to the outer horizon.
 For the largest value of $\gamma$ we used with low $Q/M$ ratios, this led to more pronounced computational instabilities near the inner horizon; these may or may not be indicative of a physical tendency toward instability.
 For high $Q/M$ ratios, the strong influence of the inner horizon can lead to significant oscillations and complex behavior in $R(r)$.

 We will now explore the spectra of solutions obtained by varying $\gamma$ for higher $l$ values.
-The next plot shows the solutions obtained for different $\gamma$ values when we take $l = 2$.
+Figure~\ref{fig-gamma-l2} shows the solutions obtained for different $\gamma$ values when we take $l = 2$.
 As expected, the transition from dipolar($l = 1$) perturbations to quadrupolar perturbations ($l = 2$) leads to more complex, high-wave-number spatial oscillations.

 Here, we can observe that the solutions for different $\gamma$ values appear almost identical when we have $Q/M \sim 0$.
 Because the overall amplitudes are quite large, modest differences in the inner and outer boundary values hve very little qualitative effect on the shapes of the curves.
 Alternatively, this can perhaps be attributed to the fact that when we have nearly a neutral BH, the inner horizon is very close to the singularity, and its influence on the perturbations is minimal.
 The outer horizon (or in the case of an exact Schwarszchild spacetime, the only horizon) dominates the behavior of the perturbations.
 The boundary conditions at the inner horizon have little effect because the inner horizon is not significantly influencing the perturbation dynamics.